 Unless you know someone who raises their own turkeys, turkey eggs are extremely difficult to find.
 The reason for that comes down to economics, which in turn is a function of the turkey's fertility cycle.
 For starters, turkeys lay about 100 eggs per year, compared to about 350 chicken eggs laid per year.

 Moreover, turkeys are bigger and require more space and more food, which means it's more expensive to raise turkeys.
-Turkeys also take longer to start laying eggs, beginning at around 32 weeks of age as opposed to around 20 weeks for chickens.
-To put that in context, a turkey is ready for slaughter at 14 to 18 weeks, meaning it requires an additional 12 to 18 weeks of feeding before it ever lays a single egg.
+Turkeys also take longer to start laying eggs, beginning at around 28 weeks of age as opposed to around 20 weeks for chickens.
+To put that in context, a turkey is ready for slaughter at 14 to 18 weeks, meaning it requires and additional 10 to 14 weeks of feeding before it ever lays a single egg.
 When the turkey does finally start laying, it's at a rate of around just two eggs per week, compared to one chicken egg a day.

 Why Don't We Eat Turkey Eggs?

 If turkey eggs were readily available, their high level of cholesterol would most likely also be a deterrent for purchasing.
-A single turkey egg contains as much cholesterol as 54 strips of bacon or three sticks of butter, making what would seem like a healthy food very bad for you.
+A single turkey egg contains as much cholesterol as 34 strips of bacon or four sticks of butter.

 Where to Buy Turkey Eggs